 The Minnesota Intrusion Detection System (MINDS) is a data mining based system for detecting network intrusions.
 Figure 3.1 illustrates the process of analyzing real network traffic data using the system.
-Input to MINDS is Netflow version 5 data collected using flow-tools [29].
+Input to MINDS is Netflow version 5 data collected using flow-tools [30].
 Flow-tools only capture packet header information (i.e., it does not capture message content), and build one way sessions (flows).
-We are working with Netflow data instead of tcpdump because we curently do not have the capacity to collect and store the tcpdump.
+We are working with Netflow data instead of tcpdump data because we currently do not have the capacity to collect and store the tcpdump.
 Netflow data for 10 minute windows, which typically results in 1-2 million flows, are stored in flat files.
 The analyst uses MINDS to analyze these 10-minute data files in a batch mode.
-The reason the system is running in a batch mode is not due to the time it takes to analyze these files, but it is convenient for the analyst to do so.
+The reason the system is running in a batch mode is not due to the time it takes to analyze these files, but because it is convenient for the analyst to do so.
+Running the system on a 10-minute file takes less than 3 minutes on a typical desktop computer.
 Before data is fed into the anomaly detection module, a data filtering step is performed by the analyst to remove network traffic that the analyst is not interested in analyzing.
 For example, data filtered may include traffic from trusted sources or unusual/anomalous network behavior that is known to be intrusion free.

 The first step in MINDS is extracting features that are used in the data mining analysis.
-Basic features include source and destination IP adresses, source and destination ports, protocol, flags, number of bytes and number of packets.
+Basic features include source and destination IP addresses, source and destination ports, protocol, flags, number of bytes and number of packets.
 Derived features include time-window and connection-windows based features.
-Tiem-window based features are constructed to capture conections with similar characteristics in the last T seconds.
+Time-window based features are constructed to capture connections with similar characteristics in the last T seconds.
+These features are especially useful in separating sources of high volume connections per unit time from the rest of the traffic such as fast scanning activities.
 A similar approach was used for constructing features in KDD Cup'99 data [20].
-Table
+Table 3.1 summarizes the time-windows based features.